BCarnaval/dvmc-impurity-solver/samples/06_CDMFT_L2_4b_loop/README.md

 - `plot_output.py` : Python3 script to reproduce `ave_mu.pdf` from the results.
 Requires the "pandas" module.

-- `exact_Lieb-Wu.tsv` : Exact solution reference from Lieb and Wu.

 - `expected/`: Directory containing expected results from the CDMFT-dVMC calculations.
+It also contains the ref sudirectory with the `exact_Lieb-Wu.tsv` solution.

 ## Usage